tradle/why-hypercore/FAQ.md

 ## What is missing in Hypercore?

-Hyperdrive provides many key primitives needed in distributed systems.
+Hyperdrive provides many key primitives (lego blocks) needed in distributed systems.
 But it lacks certain others that you will need to build yourself for a full P2P application, and to avoid frustration it is better to be aware of them upfront.

 ### Distributed Time / Clocks